MickaelBlet/Args/README.md

 ```
 $ ./a.out -a
 ./a.out: invalid option -- 'a'
-usage: ./a.out [-h]

-optional arguments:
-  -h, --help  show this help message and exit
 $ ./a.out --foo
 ./a.out: invalid option -- 'foo'
-usage: ./a.out [-h]

-optional arguments:
-  -h, --help  show this help message and exit
 $ ./a.out --help
 usage: ./a.out [-h]